alt

 Set in 100 acres of countryside, Hatton Adventure World is home to over 450 animals and a medley of activities, shows and events.

 Pop in to pick your own potatoes from the dedicated fields and, after you’ve filled your sacks, stay for falconry displays, magic shows and cuddles with the animals.
-Alternatively, come by during the October half-term for a spot of pumpkin picking, followed by a bewitching tractor ride and a tour of the haunted house.
+Alternatively, come by during the October half-term for a spot of pumpkin picking at the Halloween Spooktacular, followed by a bewitching tractor ride and a tour of the haunted house.

 Head to Hatton for half-term activities